 Comparing CNG to LNG

-One key difference between CNG (compressed natural gas) and LNG (liquid natural gas) is the method of storage.
+The difference between CNG (compressed natural gas) and LNG (liquid natural gas), is the method of storage.
 CNG as a compressed gas is typically stored at a high pressure in tanks with reinforced carbon fiber and in gaseous form.
 LNG is a cryogenic fuel, which is stored in dual-celled tanks with a vacuum space in between.
 This fuel is stored at very low pressure.

 LNG is a cryogenic fuel, which at its coldest is -260 degrees Fahrenheit.
 From a safety perspective, there is the potential for freeze burn if precautions are not taken, says Campbell.
 Along with adequate training, anyone filling at an LNG station would typically wear protective items when dispensing the gas, including gloves, a long apron or coveralls, and a face shield.

-Campbell acknowledges the concern that some have about the potential volatility of LNG, which some people incorrectly liken to a “rolling bomb” when referring to LNG-powered vehicles, he says.
+Campbell acknowledges the concern that some have about the potential volatility of LNG, which generally comes down to whether a vehicle powered by LNG is equivalent to a “rolling bomb,” he says.
 But, “that’s just not one of the properties of natural gas.”